How to Handle Succulent Pests

 These are the two most common succulent pests that many people encounter on their succulents and cacti.
 There are some other pests that you may find.
 If you see a large amount of ants in and around your succulents, they are probably “farming” a pest.
 If you can’t see the pest, I would suggest repotting your plants – you may end up finding an ant colony or other surprise in your pots!

-However, if you have a healthy plant and you want to keep it as it is without cutting any of it, you should remove the plant from its pot, wash/remove as much dirt off the roots as possible, and soak the roots in dish soap + water or a 50/50 mix of 70% alcohol and water for 5-10 minutes (note: I have not had to do this, but I trust the people in Dave’s Garden Forums).
+If you have a healthy plant with root mealybugs and you want to keep it as it is without cutting any of it, you should remove the plant from its pot, wash/remove as much dirt off the roots as possible, and soak the roots in dish soap + water or a 50/50 mix of 70% alcohol and water for 5-10 minutes (note: I have not had to do this, but I trust the people in Dave’s Garden Forums).
 You can then let them “dry out” in the sun for a day or two, then replant into a new pot (if you want to use the old pot, I would suggest a thorough washing and sanitizing).
 An observation: in the pot I had that was infested with root mealy bugs, it only affected the area that had regular soil.
-Using a mostly inorganic soil (like the succulent soil from Bonsai Jack) may help keep root mealy bugs away.
+Using a mostly inorganic soil (like this inorganic soil made from akadama, pumice and lava rock) may help keep root mealy bugs away.

 Overall Tips to Keep Succulent Pests Away